 committee member means a member of the Committee elected or appointed under Division 3 of Part 5.

-disciplinary appeal meeting means a meeting of the members of the Association convened under rule 22(3).
+disciplinary appeal meeting means a meeting of the appeal subcommittee convened for the purposes of rule 23.

-disciplinary meeting means a meeting of the Committee convened for the purposes of rule 21.
+disciplinary meeting means a meeting of the Committee convened for the purposes of rule 19.